How to Become a Notary in Arkansas

 6. Not have been convicted of a felony.

-This Arkansas notary guide will help you understand the following:
+This Arkansas notary guide will help you understand:

 How do I renew my notary commission in Arkansas?